The Rules of the Game: Filming

-Filming for exterior scenes set in the country began on February 15, 1939, in Sologne and outside the Chateau de la Ferté-Saint-Aubin.
+Filming for exterior scenes set in the country began on 15 February 1939, in Sologne and outside the Chateau de la Ferté-Saint-Aubin.
 Renoir later said he chose Sologne because his father Pierre-Auguste Renoir "regretted that he had never been able to paint [it].
 How well I understand the sincerity of those regrets before these beautiful landscapes of Sologne, in astonishing colors, of a grace so melancholy yet so gentle."
 Renoir said Sologne's mist "took me back to the happy days of my childhood."

-The cast and crew arrived in Sologne between February 6 and 15.
+The cast and crew arrived in Sologne between 6 and 15 February.
 Renoir's son Alain worked as an assistant camera operator and Dido Freire worked as the script girl.
 Renoir's assistants on the film were Koch, Zwoboda and Henri Cartier-Bresson.
 Tony Corteggiani was hired as a technical advisor for the rabbit hunting sequence.
 The cast and crew stayed at Hotel Rat in Lamotte-Beuvron.
 Heavy rainfall prevented the start of shooting in Sologne for several weeks and Renoir rewrote parts of the script to accommodate the rain.
 While he finished the script the entire company played cards and bonded; they described it as a happy time in their lives just before the horrors of World War II began.
 Paulette Dubost said shooting the film was great fun.

 The delays caused Pierre Renoir to pull out of the film because of prior commitments to stage plays in Paris.
 Renoir then asked Michel Simon to play Octave but Simon was busy with other projects.
 Renoir finally cast himself, later saying that he "was just waiting for the moment when Pierre would say 'Why don't you play the role yourself, Jean?'
 He didn't have to ask me twice."
 He added that after having gained experience and confidence as a director his "most stubborn dream has been to be an actor."
 Renoir rewrote the role of Octave to better suit himself since he and Pierre were physically and personally very different.